2026 LifeRing Meeting Reports - Delegates Assembly

 The Liver Spot is an active and engaged community of folk who join to support their own recovery and the recovery of others.
 LifeRing's peer-to-peer support model has proven an incredibly powerful tool for core and newcomers.
 Crosstalk is huge and the camaraderie is unparalleled.
 It's peer-to-peer support and candid crosstalk that makes The Liver Spot such a unique resource for people in recovery and as a supporting resource for healthcare providers.

-Charmaine, John, Kirk, Benji , Pat, and Anna
+Charmaine, Anna, John, Kirk, Benji, Pat, Phil, Kevin, CeeCee, and Susan

 you are missed